-Table 30: Overview of sitting positions
+Table 33: Overview of riding positions

 6.4.3 Seat post

 6.4.3.1 Adjusting the seat post to body weight

 Seat post are components that may be replaced after approval by the vehicle or parts manufacturer.
 Only seat posts that are approved for use on e-bikes may be used to replace existing ones.